Skip to contents

 )

-However, our classifications cannot accomodate new climate conditions.
-We can identify these areas, which are outside of the training conditions for our SDM using MESS.
-Note that in these areas our SDM is extrapolating, so it’s performance cannot be evaluated.
-However, it seems that these will possibly be suitable habitat, and we can try to plan for that scenario.
+However, our classifications cannot accommodate new climate conditions.
+We can identify these areas outside the training conditions for our SDM using MESS.
+Note that in these areas, our SDM is extrapolating, so its performance cannot be evaluated.
+However, it seems these may be suitable habitats, and we can plan for that scenario.

 plot(future_clusts$mess)